jaynipha/hotel-mgt/README.md

 ### SEARCH QUERY

 SEARCH QUERY HAS FOUR POSSIBLE SEARCH FRATURES

-NAME ROOMTYPE MIN PRICE AND MAX PRICE http://localhost:4000/api/v1/rooms
+(NAME, ROOMTYPE MIN PRICE AND MAX PRICE)

+http://localhost:4000/api/v1/rooms

 ```

-Append a valid room ID as a param, you'll see a key value pair. add one of the search parameters to the key and input a valid value.
+add one of the search parameters to the key and input a valid value.

 for instance: Name- room 1, 2, 3, 4(my rooms are named according to numbers)
-room type - input the valid object id of that ROOM TYPE NOT THE ROOM ID BUT THE ROOM TYPE.
+room type - input the valid object id of the ROOM TYPE NOT  ROOM ID BUT THE ROOM TYPE ID.
+min price- 10,000
+maxprice- 170000
-it will return the room type and room number under that room type
+it will return the valid data if you search properly

 ```

 ```

 ```

 # hotel-mgt